 For those foolhardy enough to enjoy being thrown from great heights with only a rope anchoring their feet, New Zealand offers excellent opportunities for bungee jumping.
 One of the most popular spots to bungee jump is the Skyline Gondola at Queenstown.
 The scenery is pretty spectacular, but I seriously doubt that anyone watches the view while being thrown down from 1000 feet.

 To keep things interesting, there is also the option to be suspended on a swing over Queenstown.
 Given that I have convinced myself that I am afflicted with vertigo, I watched other people bungee jump while congratulating myself on my good sense.
 No, this isn’t one of those stories where the intrepid traveler conquers her fears and attains nirvana.
 I was perfectly content nursing my fears and watching other people overcome theirs.

 Christchurch is the largest city in the South Island.
-Surrounded by the farms of Canterbury province, it is considered a genteel ‘garden city’.
-However, recently, it has been in the news for rather unfortunate reasons.
-A series of earthquakes has hit this city, causing residents serious hardship.
-On my brief stopover at Christchurch, I saw many earthquake damaged buildings in various states of rehabilitation and was impressed by the people determined to rebuild their city and move on with their lives.
+Surrounded by the farms of Canterbury province, it is considered a genteel garden city.
+A series of earthquakes has hit this city over the years, causing residents serious hardship.
+On my brief stopover at Christchurch, there are still earthquake damaged buildings in various states of rehabilitation, and I was impressed by the people determined to rebuild their city and move on with their lives.